Cugtyt/cugtyt_old.github.io/blog/papers/2019/negative-aware-training.md

 ## Conclusion

-We propose an approach called Neutral Training (NAT),  during training we use both original data sets and negative samples which labels are not included in training sets,  an  external cost function which use distribution metric, KL divergence in our work, to enforce the network output uniform probability distribution for negative samples, and original data set and settings are hold.
-With NAT, the network is more robust and neutral, it outputs uniform probability distribution and holds the performance on original task.
-Experiments on  CIFAR 10 data sets shows that with NAT, the network perform well  both on negative samples used during training and on other negative samples unseen before, indicates great generalization and universality.
+We propose an training approach called Neutral-Awared Training (NAT), both original data sets, we called postive samples, and negative samples labels of which are not included in training sets are used during training, a cost function on negative samples which use distribution metric, KL divergence in our work, to enforce the network output equal probability for each label on negative samples, and original architecture and settings stay unchanged.
+The network with NAT is more robust and neutral, and holds the performance of original classification task.
+Experiments on  CIFAR 10 data sets shows that with NAT, the network performs well both on negative samples used during training and on other negative samples unseen before.
+We transfer the negative-aware knowledge to student network by attention transfer, even the student network is not aware of negative samples, indicates the great generalization and universality of NAT.